rwilhel/crypto/README.md

 # Tales from the Cryptocurrency

 A bite-sized cryptocurrency tracker that pulls the top 500 coins by market cap.
-This was built entirely in Vue.js.
+This was built entirely in Vue.js with data from [Coin Market Cap](https://coinmarketcap.com/api/).

+This site is accessible for viewers with color vision deficiency.
+Negative percentage changes are in purple and positive changes are in green.

 ![crypto view](https://github.com/rwilhel/crypto/blob/master/crypto-shot.png "Tales from the Cryptocurrency View")